 Cash Flow From operating Activities:

-1.Cash receipt from the sale of goods and the rendering of services
+1.Cash receipt from the sale of goods and the rendering of services2.Cash receipt from royalties, fees commissions and other revenue

 3.Cash payments to suppliers for goods and services such as payment of rent, electricity bill, fire insurance premium, printing charges etc.